 Expands or adds detail to policies in the overarching development plan.
 It may take the form of a design guide, an area development brief, a master plan or an issue-based document.

-TDC - Thanet District Council

-The district authority that is writing the Local Plan for Thanet, the overarching development plan of the Broadstairs & St Peter's Neighbourhood Development Plan.
+TDC - Thanet District Council The district authority and the Local Planning Authority for Thanet.

 View

 A sight or prospect, typically of attractive natural scenery, that can be taken in by the eye from a particular place.

 Vista